LDNet: End-to-End Lane Marking Detection Approach Using a Dynamic Vision Sensor: Introduction

 \section{Introduction}

 \IEEEPARstart{A}{dvancements} in the development of sensor technology have made a tremendous impact on autonomous driving in terms of environmental perception \cite{Bengler2014}.
+In the context of autonomous vehicles, the architecture mainly comprises a sensor layer, perception layer, planning layer, and control layer \cite{swn}.
+The sensor layer includes the integration of exteroceptive and proprioceptive sensors.
+The perception layer utilizes the information obtained through the sensor layer for environment understanding \cite{Muresan}.
+The decision from the perception is fed to the planning layer that devises the optimal trajectories for the autonomous vehicle \cite{swn}.
+Finally, the control layer is responsible for the safe execution of control commands applied to the vehicle through lateral and longitudinal control \cite{Kim} \cite{Arkan} \cite{Azam}.

 The primary goal is to understand the environment surrounding the autonomous vehicle through the fusion of exteroceptive and proprioceptive sensor modalities \cite{Munir2018}.
 The perception of the surrounding environment includes many challenging tasks, for instance, lane extraction, object detection, and traffic mark recognition, which provides the foundation for the safety of autonomous vehicles as standardized by the Safety of the Intended Functionality SOTIF-ISO/PAS-21448\footnote{https://www.daimler.com/innovation/case/autonomous/safety-first-for-automated-driving-2.htm}.
 The fundamental task in the hierarchy of perception is the extraction of lane information, as it assists an autonomous vehicle in precisely determining its position between the lanes.
 Accurate lane extraction forms the basis for the robust plans of autonomous vehicles, which includes lane departure and trajectory planning.

+In the literature, much promising research has been proposed based on either using handcrafted features or using an end-to-end deep neural network for lane detection using conventional frame-based RGB cameras \cite{Deusch2012} \cite{Jung2013} \cite{Kim2014} \cite{Li2016}.
+Conventional frame-based RGB camera performance is limited in various extreme and complex scenes \cite{Gallego2019}.
+For instance, by using conventional frame-based RGB cameras, the variation in illumination conditions can affect the performance of the lane detection algorithm because of unclear scenes in the input.
+Moreover, motion blur is typical for frame-based images when acquired from moving vehicles.
+The development of event cameras offers a promising solution to overcome uncertainty in conventional frame-based cameras caused by capturing the image at regular intervals.
+Event cameras capture per-pixel brightness changes, and each pixel streams the data asynchronously.
+Compared to the frame-based camera, the event camera provides a significant advantage in higher temporal resolution, high dynamic range and less motion blur.